 4.13 The home of Pennsylvania Gov. Josh Shapiro was set on fire early Sunday while he and his family were inside.
 Around 2 AM, the Shapiros were awakened by police banging on their door as they responded to the fire at the governor’s mansion in Harrisburg.
 The family was safely evacuated with no injuries.
 Officials extinguished the fire, which they said was in a different part of the residence than Shapiro and his family, but it caused “a significant amount of damage.”
 The Pennsylvania State Police have described the fire as “an act of arson.”

 4.12 Niall Ferguson: “Here is what is actually happening: The American empire that came into existence after the failed autarky and isolationism of the 1930s is being broken up after 80 years.
 Despite Trump’s imperial impulses—wanting to annex Greenland, calling for Canada to become the 51st state—he is engaged right now in a kind of wild decolonization project.
 Like the post-1945 British Labour governments, he wants to shelter domestic manufacturing and the working class behind tariffs while reducing overseas commitments.
 But the net result will be both economically damaging and geopolitically weakening.
 Americans will come to miss globalism and policing the world.
-They will belatedly realize that there is no portal through which the United States can return to the 1950s, much less the 1900s.
+They will belatedly realize that there is no portal through which the US can return to the 1950s, much less the 1900s.
 And the principal beneficiary . . . will not be Russia, but China.
 Call it Project Manchuria.
-Trump has repeatedly promised to make the United States a “manufacturing powerhouse” to avoid being permanently overtaken by its Asian competitors.
+Trump has repeatedly promised to make the US a “manufacturing powerhouse” to avoid being permanently overtaken by its Asian competitors.
 (In the 1980s it was Japan; now it’s China.)
 According to the president, friends even more than foes have been “taking our jobs, taking our wealth.”
 His solution is to impose tariffs on all U.S. trading partners. . . .
 In reality, however, applying policies that were appropriate more than a century ago, when the U.S. enjoyed all kinds of advantages as a location for manufacturing, will cause something worse than turbulence.
 With his assault on “globalism,” Trump stands as much chance of success as a British prime minister who proposed to reassemble the empire, or a German chancellor who attempted to restore the Hohenzollerns to the throne.
 Time’s arrow does not fly backward.”

 4.12 AOC at a rally in Los Angeles: “[Trump is] the “logical, inevitable conclusion of an American political system dominated by corporate and dark money . . . .
 This movement is not about partisan labels or purity tests.
 It’s about class solidarity.”